 Recently, Gibbs has focused on tracking the land sources for newly expanding croplands and how this is influenced by different policies.
 In particular, she has evaluated the outcomes of recent company-led efforts to reduce the deforestation caused by soybean and cattle pasture expansion in the Brazilian Amazon and beyond.
 As public scrutiny and pressure from environmental organizations has increased over the last decade, the agricultural industry responded by making public commitments to avoid all links to deforestation.
 She was the first to assess what these promises mean on the ground by using econometrics, field surveys, and maps of thousands of properties linked to different companies.
 Gibbs leveraged the academic advancements to develop a deforestation monitoring tool that is now being used by meatpacking companies in Brazil.
 Gibbs also works in the U.S. where she focuses on solutions for agricultural sustainability at local to national levels and is particularly interested in the impact of federal policies on land and water resources.

-Since beginning her career at UW-Madison in 2011, Gibbs has been PI or Co-PI on awards totaling more than $53 million.
-Of these awards, more than $18 million have directly supported GLUE research activities (2011-2021).
-She has published in leading journals such as Science, Nature, and the Proceedings of the National Academies of Science.
-Her papers have been cited more than 25,000 times.
-Gibbs routinely shares her results with the public through print, television and radio media outlets.
-She passionately embodies the Wisconsin Idea and puts her scholarship into action through frequent expert consultations with policymakers, agricultural industry leaders, and environmental organizations.
+Since beginning her career at UW-Madison in 2011, Gibbs has been PI or Co-PI on awards totaling more than $56 million.
+Of these awards, more than $21 million have directly supported GLUE research activities.
+She has published in leading journals such as Science, Nature, and PNAS.
+Her papers have been cited more than 39,000 times and she has been a Clarivate’s Highly Cited Research List for the last two years (top 0.1% in Web of science).

-Gibbs was awarded the H.I.
-Romnes Faculty Fellowship in 2020, and was the 2017 winner of the College of Letters and Sciences “Deans Award for Distinguished Faculty Achievement”, named for Phil Certain and Dean Gary Sander.
+She received the Gaylord Nelson Distinguished Professorship in 2025 and the AGU Piers J. Sellers Global Environmental Change Mid-Career Award and UW's Vilas Mid-Career Investigator Award in 2024.
+Gibbs was also awarded the H.I.
+Romnes Faculty Fellowship in 2020 and was the 2017 winner of the “Deans Award for Distinguished Faculty Achievement”, named for Phil Certain and Dean Gary Sander.
 In 2018, Gibbs received an Office of Economic Cooperation and Development Research Fellowship for her sabbatical in New Zealand.
 She previously received the Chancellors Chancellor’s Distinguished Teaching Award (2016) and the University Housing Honored Instructor Award (2015).
-In addition, she was the co-recipient of the Administrative Improvement Award (2016) for a student project.

 Gibbs has taught hundreds of undergraduates in large lecture settings and has developed three graduate seminars, and two capstone courses for undergraduates.
 She encourages her students to directly engage with policy and outreach opportunities to make change now rather than after graduation.
 Students often lead semester long food sustainability projects where they connect with local communities, resulting in durable change (LINK TO PROJECTS).
 To support these efforts, Gibbs and her co-PIs have obtained three Sustainability Innovation in Research and Education (SIRE) grants and a one-time award from the Office of Sustainability (2013, 2014, 2015, 2016) among other teaching grants (2020, 2021).